brian-naz/website-demo/README.md

 -Logging with the API would also make it more secure than simply hardcoding the users inside the .js file

 -An upload feature.
 This was nearly done but my PC was not able to install axios which is what I needed for uploading files locally in React

+-A real use of the permissions that the admin can give.
+Such as allowing the user to create lists, upload.
+Or give lower-level admins access.